“I have loved living on campus as it has been a great way to socialise and make friends, while being so close to uni and the town centre.”

 At ARU we’re committed to doing all we can to reduce the environmental impact of travelling to our campuses and we always promote public transport where possible.

 We do not have general parking for staff, students or visitors on campus, but we do have spaces for daily use by Blue Badge holders.
-However, we do have a limited amount of parking for car sharers who are using our car sharing scheme through Liftshare.

 At ARU we know travel costs can be a real worry for our commuting students, which is why we offer a range of discounted rail and bus tickets to suit your journey.
 You will have access to these discounts once you have received your student identification card.
 Don’t forget, signing up for external discounts as well will also help to keep the cost down such as the 16-25 railcard and the 26-30 railcard.